AvarionMC/PluginHider/README.md

    show_plugins:
      - pluginB
    ```
-   Result: Only pluginB will be visible
+   Result: Only pluginB and default Minecraft/Bukkit commands will be visible

 3. **Hide Multiple Specific Plugins**
    To hide pluginB and pluginD: